openharmony/docs/en/application-dev/reference/apis/js-apis-Context.md

 getElementName(): Promise\<ElementName>

-Obtains the **ohos.bundle.ElementName** object of the current ability.
+Obtains the **ohos.bundle.ElementName** object of this ability.
 This API uses a promise to return the result.

 This API is available only to Page abilities.